-Did you know that there are over 100,000 different species of trees in the world?
-The word “tree” comes from an old Indo-European root meaning to grow strong and straight – which is exactly what these living beings do for us every day.
+Did you know that the earth is home to more than 100,000 distinct species of trees?
+The name "tree" originates from an ancient Indo-European root that meant to grow strong and straight, which is just what these living organisms accomplish for us on a daily basis.

 Parts Of A Tree